pernalk/GAMMCOR/README.md

 # GAMMCOR

-## Compilation
+### Compilation
-unpack the prdmft.tar.gz package and inside the directory run `make`
+Unpack the gammcor.tar.gz package and inside the directory run `make`

 To compile with gfortran change flags in Makefie.

-## TWO-ELECTRON INTEGRALS
+### Electron integrals
 The code:
 - is interfaced either  with Dalton (CASSCF, GVB) or with Molpro (CASSCF),
 - requires: 1- and 2-electron integrals in the AO representation